zn-2/mini-ai-agent/README.md

 # mini-ai-agent

 📘 GitHub Models Agent
-This project calls a single LLM agent via Langchain and Github Models with a simple query via a custom ask() function that returns a response to the user.
+This project calls a single LLM agent via LangChain and GitHub Models using a simple query through a custom ask() function that returns a response to the user.

 ✨ Features
-Straight forward structure
+Straightforward structure

 agent.py contains the LLM agent

-main.py is used to call the agent with a query.
+main.py calls the agent with a query

 Uses GitHub Models

-Custom ask() function for querying the model & returning a user friendly response.
+Custom ask() function for querying the model and returning a user‑friendly response

 📂 Project Structure
 Code
 mini-ai-agent/
 │
 ├── src/
 │   ├── agent.py      # LLM & ask() function
 │   ├── __init__.py
 │
-├── main.py             # Querying model
+├── main.py           # Querying the model
 ├── requirements.txt
 └── .gitignore
 🚀 Getting Started
-Step 1 - Install all dependencies
+1. Install dependencies
 Code
 pip install -r requirements.txt
-2. .env
+2. Create a .env file
-Create an .env file for your github token.
+Add your GitHub token:

 Code
 GITHUB_TOKEN=your_token_here
-3. Run main.py (query script)
+3. Run the query script
 Code
 python main.py
 🧠 How It Works